fffilps/iOSCourseProjects/BMI-Calculator-iOS13/README.md

 #  BMI Calculator

-## Our Goal
+## The Goal

-The goal of this tutorial is to learn more about Optionals, solidify your understanding of the MVC design pattern and to introduce the concept of Classes.
-We’ll compare objects created from classes with instances of Structs that we learnt about earlier.
+The goal of this this project was to learn more about Optionals, solidify my  understanding of the MVC design pattern and to begin using the concept of Classes.
+I practiced using objects created from classes with instances of Structs.

-## What you will create
+## What I Created

 Made a Body Mass Index calculator.
-Based on the user’s weight and height it will calculate their body mass and give a piece of health advice depending on whether if they have eaten too many pies or if they need to eat more pies.
+Based on the user’s weight and height it will calculate their body mass and give a piece of health advice depending on your input.

 ## What skills I learned